Animal-Kind International | FAQS

 Why should I support AKI when animals where I live need our support?

-A few reasons to support AKI are that: our Partners are doing heroic jobs for animals, at very low/reasonable cost, and deserve our support; it's only the funding from outside their countries that allows our Partners to do the work they do for animals; animal welfare has no boundaries—if an animal is suffering and in need of help, it doesn't matter if the animal is down the road or across the globe; in wealthier countries we have so much to give—money, skills, knowledge; supporting AKI helps animal welfare organizations that are most in need, but that also do so much.
+A few reasons to support AKI are that: our Partners are doing heroic jobs for animals at very low/reasonable cost, and deserve and need our support-they get very few donations locally since the percent of people living in poverty is very high; animal welfare has no boundaries—if an animal is suffering and in need of help, it doesn't matter if the animal is down the road or across the globe; in wealthier countries we have so much to give—money, skills, knowledge; supporting AKI helps animal welfare organizations that are most in need, but that also do so much.

 Can I designate an organization to receive my donation?
 Can I make a recurring donation?